Welcome to the annual Toronto Queer Arts & Culture Festival

 Out of this scene in 2000 sprung a vibrant queer culture with a younger mixed crowd seeking something different, a group not hung up on their, or anyone else’s, sexuality.
 The area has adapted to the rising queer presence now known affectionately as The Queer West Village or to some Queer West Toronto

 Toronto is already one of the queerest cities in the universe.
 And, while long known for having one of the biggest and most successful Pride celebrations in the world, a new smaller grassroots community festival aims to showcase an alternative side to queer culture in the city.
 Toronto Queer Arts Festival (Queer West Fest) official events takes place this year from Thursday August 7 to Sunday August 10th.
 The festival welcomes some additional affiliated events, earlier in the week.

 Queer West Fest showcases the best of west end queer culture by taking over various establishments, some queer operated and the others queer positive.
 One annual event is held in the Church St gay village, namely the Queer West International Film Festival

-Gay West Community Network Inc (Queer West) was founded in 2000 and incorporated in 2008, as a not for profit organization.
-We are dedicated to producing performing arts festivals for the purposes of educating and advancing the public’s understanding and appreciation of performing arts and to educate artists through participation in such festivals and related workshops.
+Gay West Community Network Inc (Queer West) Founded in 2001 and incorporated on April 7, 2008 as Gay West Community Network Inc. (legal name), as not for profit charity in Ontario #1752698, hereafter to be known as Queer West.
+We produce performing arts festivals for the purposes of educating and advancing the public’s understanding and appreciation of performing arts and to educate artists through participation in such festivals and related workshops.